 Because coffee beans and water are the only two ingredients in the best home coffee, the art of brewing coffee is in the details.
 Keep reading to learn about the right beans, the right grind, the right water temperature and the right equipment.
-And let our guide help you understand the different brewing methods – drip, pour over, French press and cold brew – so you can discover how to create a perfect cup of barista-quality coffee for you and your guests in your very own kitchen.
+And let our guide help you understand the different brewing methods – drip, pour over, French press and cold brew – so you can discover how to create a perfect cup of barista-quality coffee for you and your guests in your very own kitchen coffee bar.

 There are three important things to consider before you start brewing: whole beans vs. store ground, the most common types of beans and the importance of organic coffee beans.